-1. Governance - The outcome of Basle II seems to relate to the composition of the Committee.
-With this in mind and given that the Basle Capital Accord is a global standard that is likely to have a very large impact on emerging economies, and that emerging markets are critical to the global economy, the composition of the Basle Committee needs to be changed.
+The outcome of Basle II seems to relate to the composition of the Committee.
+Given that the Basle Capital Accord is a global standard that is likely to have a very large impact on emerging economies, and that emerging markets are critical to the global economy, the composition of the Basle Committee needs to be changed.
 A more sensible composition would reflect global GDP.
-The ten largest economies would bring in China, India, Brazil and either Mexico or Russia to the Committee to join the US, Japan, Germany, UK, France and Italy.
+To include all the ten largest economies would bring in China, India, Brazil and either Mexico or Russia to the Committee.
 The new countries are critical to the global economy and to cross-border bank lending.
 This new composition would have the virtue of powerful economic logic behind it, and would counter-balance the influence of the large international banks domiciled in developed countries.
-However, it would require some small developed economies to leave the Basle Committee.

-There may be politically more acceptable alternatives.
-For instance, the current membership could remain and India, China and Brazil could be added.
-Alternatively, one or two representatives of developing country regions (Asia, Latin America and Africa) could be added for a four year period.
+Alternatively, the current membership could remain and India, China and Brazil could be added.
+Additionally, one or two representatives of developing country regions (Asia, Latin America and Africa) could be added for a four-year period.
 There could then be rotation for different countries to be represented (from each of the three regions).
 The principle would be similar to the one under which the Executive Boards of the IMF and World Bank operate.

 Particularly, but not only, if the latter formula is adopted, developing country representatives could be supported by a small permanent technical secretariat, that would contribute both expertise and continuity.
-In fact, the lack of such a secretariat at present, is an important institutional gap.
+In fact, the lack of such a secretariat at present is an important institutional gap.

-Whatever the solution, concrete steps need to be taken as soon as possible to start changing the composition of the Basle Banking Committee to increase its legitimacy, especially in the light of the recent serious problems of Basle II.
-Indeed, we suggest that the Basle Committee start meeting with a representative group from emerging countries (such as its own consultative group or members of the G-24 that represent developing countries at the IMF) to establish a process whereby emerging countries can quickly become full members of the Basle Banking Committee.
+Whatever the solution, concrete steps need to be taken as soon as possible to start changing the composition of the Committee to increase its legitimacy, especially in the light of the recent serious problems of Basle II.
+Indeed, we suggest that the Committee start meeting with a representative group from emerging countries (such as its own consultative group or members of the G-24 that represent developing countries at the IMF) to establish a process whereby emerging countries can quickly become full members of the Basle Banking Committee.
 This is urgent.
-The shortcomings of running the 21st century world economy, using the 19th century world order are becoming greater over time.
-A Basle Committee with appropriate representation from the world economy would not just result in fairer system, but also in more stable financial system with welfare enhancing effects for all.
+The shortcomings of running the mid-2^{0th} century world economy, using the 19th century world order are becoming greater over time.
+A Basle Committee with appropriate representation from the world economy would not just result in fairer system, but also in a more stable financial system with welfare enhancing effects for all.